migupl/poc-libsql/README.md

 [libSQL](https://github.com/tursodatabase/libsql) ([Manifesto](https://turso.tech/libsql-manifesto)) by [Turso](https://turso.tech/) is an open-source fork of sqlite.
 It's super fast, lightweight, and pretty simple to self host.

-Turso created a server mode for libSQL called sqld which we'll be using on a VPS (Virtual Private Server).

-There are a few options for self hosting sqld, but I'll be using the prebuilt Docker image method.
+Turso created a server mode for libSQL called **sqld**.
+There are a few options for self hosting sqld, but but we will use the precompiled Docker image method on our local machine.

 ## Run `sqld` using Docker